cwatkins/grammarly-for-developers/examples/editor-sdk-suggestions-config/readme.md

 This demo shows how to turn on [categories of writing suggestions](https://developer.grammarly.com/docs/api/editor-sdk/editorconfig#suggestions) in the [Grammarly Text Editor SDK](https://developer.grammarly.com/).

-## Try the demo

-You can try the demo in [CodeSandbox](https://codesandbox.io/s/github/grammarly/grammarly-for-developers/tree/main/examples/editor-sdk-suggestions-config?file=/public/index.html).

 ## How it works

 [index.html](./public/index.html) and the other HTML files in this repository contain `<div contenteditable>` elements.
 These elements are wrapped with the `<grammarly-editor-plugin>` web component so that Grammarly's writing suggestions are displayed within the `contenteditable` text areas.